-Syntax Element Description DATABASE Converts all the data files of a database to the format of the destination platform and ensures the creation of other required database files.
+Converts all the data files of a database to the format of the destination platform and ensures the creation of other required database files.

 In a multitenant container database (CDB), converts all the data files in the CDB.
 You connect to the root to convert the whole CDB.
-See "Connecting to CDBs and PDBs".

 Note: Converting a PDB by connecting to the PDB and then using the CONVERT DATABASE command is not supported.

 You use CONVERT DATABASE to transport an entire database from a source platform to a destination platform.
 The source and destination platforms must have the same endian format.

-Depending on the situation, you can use CONVERT DATABASE on either the source or destination platform (see Example 2-68).
-The following parts of the database are not transported directly: • Redo logs and control files from the source database are not transported.
+Depending on the situation, you can use CONVERT DATABASE on either the source or destination platform (see Example 2-69).
+The following parts of the database are not transported directly:

+- Redo logs and control files from the source database are not transported.
 RMAN creates new control files and redo logs for the target database during the transport and performs an OPEN RESETLOGS after the new database is created.
 The control file for the converted database does not contain the RMAN repository from the source database.
-Backups from the source database are not usable with the converted database.
-BFILEs are not transported.
-The CONVERT DATABASE output provides a list of objects that use the BFILE data type, but you must copy the BFILEs manually and fix their locations on the target platform.
-Data files for locally managed temporary tablespaces are not transported.
-The temporary tablespaces are re-created at the target platform by running the transport script. • External tables and directories are not transported.
+Backups from the source database are not usable with the converted database. - BFILEs are not transported.
+The CONVERT DATABASE output provides a list of objects that use the BFILE data type, but you must copy the BFILEs manually and fix their locations on the target platform. - Data files for locally managed temporary tablespaces are not transported.
+The temporary tablespaces are re-created at the target platform by running the transport script. - External tables and directories are not transported.
 The CONVERT DATABASE output shows a list of affected objects, but you must redefine these objects on the target platform.
-See Oracle Database Administrator's Guide for more information on managing external tables and directories.
-Password files are not transported.
+See Oracle Database Administrator's Guide for more information on managing external tables and directories. - Password files are not transported.
 If a password file was used with the source database, then the output of CONVERT DATABASE includes a list of all user names and their associated privileges.
 Create a new password file on the target database with this information.
 See Oracle Database Administrator's Guide for more information on managing password files.

-When using CONVERT DATABASE, RMAN detects the following problems and does not proceed until they are fixed: The database has active or in-doubt transactions.
-The database has save undo segments.
-The database COMPATIBILITY setting is below 10.
-Some tablespaces have not been open read/write when the database compatibulity setting is 10 or higher.
-DATABASE ROOT COMPATIBILITY setting is 10 or higher.
-In a CDB, converts the data files of the root to the format of the destination platform and ensures the creation of other required database files.
-Connect to the root as described in "Connecting to CDBs and PDBs" and convert the data files.
-See the previous description of the DATABASE parameter for general information about converting databases. transportOptionList Specifies options that control the transport.
-See Also: transportOptionList PLUGGABLE DATABASE pdb_name This clause is not supported for converting one or more PDBs.
-You can use the BACKUP command with the FOR TRANSPORT OF TO PLATFORM clause to create backup sets that can be used to transport one or more PDBs.
+When using CONVERT DATABASE, RMAN detects the following problems and does not proceed until they are fixed:

+- The database has active or in-doubt transactions. - The database has save undo segments. - The database COMPATIBILITY setting is below 10. - Some tablespaces have not been open read/write when the database COMPATIBILITY setting is 10 or higher.